Skip to main content

 basustain

-The Buenos Aires Sustainability Summer Program is an opportunity for Sustainability majors and minors to study intensely on the South American continent along with others in the program.
+The Buenos Aires Sustainability Summer Program is an opportunity to study intensely on the South American continent!
 The seven-week program is designed to integrate travel, classroom learning, and purposeful engagement with local and regional leaders to help students better understand the challenges that anthropogenic climate change poses to those in Argentina as well as creative solutions being formulated by those in South America.
 Students will likely travel to Iguazú Falls, a yerba maté farm, and Tigré, among other places, in order to understand more fully biodiversity conservation schemes, indigenous ways of farming, and the impacts of sea-level rise.

 The Buenos Aires Sustainability Summer Program is designed for: